WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   5. verb: make determined efforts to deal with (a problem or difficult task). 下定决心去处理（问题或困难的任务）。

+- tactic

+  1. noun: an action or strategy carefully planned to achieve a specific end.

+     _"the minority attempted to control the Council by a delaying tactic"_

+     - the art of disposing armed forces in order of battle and of organizing operations, especially during contact with an enemy.

+       _"basic infantry tactics were taught by guest instructors"_

 - tailor

   1. noun: a person whose occupation is making fitted clothes such as suits, pants, and jackets to fit individual customers.